mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ---

 ##### Active Power Flow
-Similarly, we can compute the active power flow at both the "from" and "to" bus ends of the specific branch by utilizing the provided functions below:
+Similarly, we can compute the active power flow at both the from-bus and to-bus ends of the specific branch by utilizing the provided functions below:
 ```@repl DCOptimalPowerFlowPower
 active = fromPower(system, analysis; label = "Branch 2")
 active = toPower(system, analysis; label = "Branch 2")